-Project Fairness selected its fifth class of Project Fairness scholars in August 2022.
+Project Fairness selected its sixth class of Project Fairness scholars in August 2023.

 The scholarships are awarded annually to current and former foster youth who are pursuing higher education.
 Project Fairness provides winners with up to $5,000 to support their participation in an educational program, and mentoring to help them achieve their academic and professional goals.